philgzl/dsp-primer/README.md

 <img src="https://render.githubusercontent.com/render/math?math=x[n] = \frac{1}{N}\sum_{k=0}^{N-1}X[k]e^{i 2 \pi \frac{kn}{N}}, \quad \forall n \in \{0, 1, ..., N-1\}.">

-The DFT takes as input a discrete and finite amount of values and output a discrete and finite amount of values, so it can be evaluated using computers, unlike the DTFT.
+The DFT takes as input a discrete and finite amount of values and outputs a discrete and finite amount of values, so it can be evaluated using computers, unlike the DTFT.
 Below is a table with an overview of the different transforms.

 ![transforms](pics/transforms.png)